tock/tock/doc/wg/core/notes/core-notes-2024-10-11.md

  * Ben: Two types of tests, AnalyzeConsole expects output from serial ports.
 There's also a WaitForConsoleMessage test which instead just waits for a single message.
  * Ben: This can run on real hardware with Treadmill now.
 In the test-execute for Treadmill, the runner will load things, wait for a message, and then return success/failure
  * Leon: The basic idea here is that for any given test we want to combine a specification for interaction with a board with a specification for how the test works.
 So the board is interaction and the test is the strategy of when to flash things, when to flush buffers, when to expect output, when to use GPIO pins, etc. We can inherit parts of this to abstract away common choices here that many tests use.
 For example WaitForConsoleMessage is an abstraction that just takes an app and a string.
- * Leon: So the goal here was to balance expressibility and abstracting detail away for simple tasks
+ * Leon: So the goal here was to balance expressiveness and abstracting detail away for simple tasks
  * Ben: And if we want the c_hello test, for example, on a different board, we just need a new board file, but the same test framework will apply.
 Separates tests and board specifics
  * Branden: What about tests that rely on certain resources such that only some boards can satisfy it?
  * Ben: Tests can require certain attributes from boards in the test